 What does a meeting with the Title IX Coordinators look like?

-What happens if I withdraw from the university during a Title IX investigation?
+What happens if I withdraw or resign from the university during a Title IX investigation?

 How long does a Title IX investigation take?

 A Title IX investigation takes time.
 Many schedules have to be weaved together.
 It is the responsibility of the Title IX investigators to ensure a prompt, thorough, and fair process.
 However, the investigators try to move through the process at a reasonable pace.

 Do I have the right to appeal the decision of a Title IX investigation?